Over the last 24 hours, we have seen vigorous debate on pixel tracking within emails, also known as email tracking or read statuses.

-Our users can turn read statuses off (hit Cmd+K → Disable Read Statuses).
-When this is done, Superhuman will not include tracking pixels in sent email.
+On desktop, users can turn read statuses off (by hitting Cmd+K → Disable Read Statuses).
+Once done, Superhuman will not include tracking pixels in sent emails.

 Over the last few days, we have seen 4 main criticisms of read statuses in Superhuman:

 - Location data could be used in nefarious ways.

 - Read statuses are on by default.